-But we know Razer, and we also know that they don’t mess around.
+I know Razer, and I also know that they don’t mess around.
 That is, of course, the case with Razer Kiyo.

 In accordance with Razer’s reputation, this is a really well-built product.
 It is a great webcam, and you know that from the moment of unboxing when you take it into your hands.

 One of its best advantages over its competition is its 60 fps mode.
 That means that you can have a 60 fps face cam, but you’d have to offer max resolution as a trade-off.

 In most cases, that’s completely fine.
 Your face cam is probably standing really small, and in one corner of the shot, so even 720p is more than enough for it to be crispy sharp.

 The adjustable light that it boasts has three brightness modes for you to switch between, depending on the conditions.
 That helps you achieve flattering lighting in a wide variety of conditions.

 This is, however, specially designed for gamers and gaming streamers.
 It will make you look professionally lit in any other case too, but gaming is where it shines the most.
 I tried it with Valorant and Fortnite, and the results are pretty much satisfying.
 My teammates can confirm that.

 - Quick autofocus

 - A bit pricier